KikiPH/diploma-project/README.md

 SETUP
 Run `npm install`.
 This will install all the required dependencies.
 Run `ng serve` to start a dev server (`http://localhost:4200/`).
-Run `node server.js` to start the socket listener (run in separate command window).
+Run `nodemon server.js` to start the socket listener (run in separate command window).
 Run `ng g component component-name` to generate a new component.

 APP LAYOUT: